fbpx

 This is an autosomal recessive condition, thus the disease is not associated with gender and two copies of the mutation are required for the cats to lose their vision.
 Carriers, cats that have one copy of the mutation (N/PRA) are not affected and have normal vision.

 Pyruvate kinase (PK) deficiency is an inherited disease occasionally encountered in some cat breeds such as Bengals.
-The symptoms of the disease usually appear between 6 months to 5 years of age, with weight loss, loss interest in food, weakness with different grades of anaemia that finally ends with the death of the cat.
+The symptoms of the disease usually appear between 6 months to 5 years of age, with weight loss, loss interest in food, weakness with different grades of anaemia.
+Some affected cats never show symptoms during their whole life.
 The disease is inherited as an autosomal recessive trait, exactly like PRA disease.

 Affected cats (K/K or “Affected”) arise when affected or carrier cats are mated with each other.
 Since carrier cats remain healthy though, and since affected cats may not necessarily be detected until they are a few years of age, the potential exists for both carrier and affected cats to have significant numbers of litters before the disease is identified.